The Confessor (album): Composition

-The album includes a cover of Michael Stanley's "Rosewood Bitters," which got some FM airplay in the US; Walsh played slide guitar on the original recording which Stanley originally recorded.
+The album includes a cover version of Michael Stanley's 1973 song "Rosewood Bitters," which got some FM airplay in the US; Walsh played slide guitar on the original recording which Stanley originally recorded.
 On this version instead he plays an electric guitar.

 "Slow Dancing" is a song written by Loz Netto for Walsh.
 Netto was the guitarist in the English band Moon from the mid 1970s and the band Sniff 'n' the Tears from the late 1970s.

 A variety of styles are explored on this album, including elements of blues, pop, and even Caribbean music.
 The title song is more in the vein of progressive rock.

 Recording

 Walsh's new girlfriend Stevie Nicks would get involved with the recording of this album, as her old friend Keith Olsen was hired to produce the album.
 The superimposed LA session stalwarts like Jim Keltner, Mike Porcaro, Waddy Wachtel, Randy Newman, Alan Pasqua and a lot of musicians Walsh had never worked with before were the musicians who played on the album.
 However, the only familiar face was Timothy B. Schmit (of the Eagles) who only recorded backing vocals.